EGI-Federation/documentation/content/en/users/Rucio/Getting_started/_index.md

         or
         desired password

-**we can organise a video call to explain or take sensitive indormation if you prefer**
+**we can organise a video call to explain or take sensitive information if you prefer**
 In Terms of testing you can join the test VO (dteam) to try Rucio as a service and its capabilities.
 **Please note that we are working on allowing Rucio accounts to be created and accessed with IAM services,** **and [EGI Check-in](https://docs.egi.eu/users/check-in/), but currently only support x509 and password access.**